tivie/php-htaccess-parser/README.md

 $htaccess->insertAt(4, $newBlock);
 ```

-### Outputting htaccess
+#### Outputting htaccess
-In order to output an .htaccess txt file, you can simply cast the [**HtaccessContainer**][2] to string and write the resulting string to a file:
+In order to output an .htaccess txt file, you can cast the [**HtaccessContainer**][2] to string and write the resulting string to a file:

 ```php
 $output = (string) $htaccess;
 file_put_content('.htaccess', $output);
 ```

-You can also use the method `txtSerialize` to control how the output should be:
+You can also use the method `txtSerialize` to control how the output should be formatted:

 ```php
 $output = $htaccess->ignoreWhiteLines(true)